see-mike-out/erie-documentation/docs/encoding/time.md

 ---

 In data sonification, time is a very important channel to avoid chaos.
-There are two types of timing in terms of when a tone is played: absolute and relative.
+There are three types of timing in terms of when a tone is played: absolute, relative, and simultaneous.
 Absolute timing means that the time channel encodes a certain quantitative or temporal data variable, so that a time position when a tone is played at corresponds to a quantity or date-time.
 In contrast, relatively timed sonification plays one tone after another, more applicable for a nomoinal or ordinal variable.
+Simultaneously-timed sounds have 0 as their start time so that they are played at the same time.
-Erie supports both timings using a single `time` channel.
+Erie supports these timings using a single `time` channel.

 Time channel plays another role, duration—how long a tone is played.
 There are two types of duration: one along the same scale with the `time` channel and one that maps a different scale.
-For the former, use `time2` channel; and for the latter, use `duration` or `tap` channel.
+For the former, use `time2` channel; and for the latter, use `duration` or `tap`-related channel.
-*Note: `duration` and `tap` only works for non-continued tones (see the `tone` documentation).*
+*Note: `duration`, `tapCount`, and `tapSpeed` only works for discrete tones (see the `tone` documentation).*

 This documents introduces patterns for using the `time` channel.
 The default unit for time-related channels is "second" unless specified otherwise.